CUE: Clear and Unmistakable Error

 A CUE motion attacks the validity of a prior final VA decision.
 Unlike a Supplemental Claim or appeal (which look forward and require new evidence), CUE looks backward at what the VA did at the time and argues the decision was wrong on its face, based on the law and evidence as they existed when the decision was made.

 If a CUE motion succeeds, the original decision is reversed and the effective date moves back to the date that decision should have used.
-Some CUE awards exceed $500,000 in retroactive pay because they unlock decades of back compensation.
+Some CUE awards exceed $500,000 in retroactive pay because they recover decades of back compensation.

 The Three-Part Test (Russell v.
 Principi)